-Kitsap County's 24-hour ballot drop boxes offer a secure and accessible way for voters to deposit ballots without postage.
+Kitsap County's 24-hour ballot drop boxes offer a secure and accessible way for voters to deposit ballots.
 Every drop box in use during an election is opened at least 18 days before Election Day.
 All drop boxes include Braille signage.

-To better serve voters, Kitsap County Elections will evaluate drop box usage and voter feedback to ensure ballot drop boxes are placed in a manner that is convenient and accessible.
+Kitsap County Elections will continue to evaluate drop box usage to ensure ballot drop boxes are placed where they are convenient to all voters.